From Hyperator to On-Chain Vault Curator

 - • You're completely new to programming (learn basics first, come back anytime)

-- • You're looking for a get-rich-quick scheme or a "magic bot"
+- • You're looking for a get-rich-quick scheme or a "magic vault"

-- • You're uncomfortable managing your own keys and risk
+- • You're uncomfortable managing keys, risk, or depositor capital

 - • You want a passive, watch-videos-and-forget experience

 You can absolutely do this alone with the open source materials.
-But if you want to move faster and be around people doing the same thing, this is the room.
+But if you want to move faster and be around people deploying vaults and keeper bots, this is the room.

 - • Full curriculum outline and structure